Swizec/react-d3js-es6-ebook/manuscript/animation.md

 We can approximate the `Ball` component with a circle.
 No need to get fancy; we're focusing on the animations part.

-{caption: "A Ball is a circle", line-numbers: false}
+{caption: "A Ball is a circle", line-numbers: off}
 ```javascript
 const Ball = ({ x, y }) => (
   <circle cx={x} cy={y} r={5} />